c4ffein/writings/s/there-is-no-stop-sign/there-is-no-stop-sign.md

 This isn't about generational improvements - Sonnet 4 vs Opus 4.5 were released months apart.
 I observed the same pattern with previous gen models: Sonnet never caught this nuance, Opus always did.
 Parameter size is the determining factor here, not training iterations or release dates.

+You may argue that this is just a singular example, but it is something I observed through many different sentences, the bigger model generally has a far more nuanced view.

 More parameters → more nuance.
 Same bitter lesson, same scaling principle.

 ### How we used "AI" before

 LLMs worked a lot like "memory machines" before.
-Which also explains why some "experts" actually have the whole mental model wrong, believing they were only like a database of some sort.
+Which also explains why some media experts actually have the whole mental model wrong, believing they were only like a database of some sort.
 While we've seen that they develop more and more emergent behavior, it is true that the "remembering and spewing out" part was quite strong compared to the rest.
 So you may have thought about these specific usages:

 #### Replacing Google
 It is true it was a far better experience asking my question to Claude than to the enshittified Google.
 Google gave me ads, then a bunch of links that may or may not contain my answer, that I had to check one by one, hoping for a decent answer through a thread filled with useless comments.
 Claude giving me a list of the most plausible answers has been a joy, maybe if there was some occasional hallucination, I'd take it over Google every time (and I can still use it as a backup).